Anum-2017/Spec-Kit-Plus-Guides/README.md

 # 🐍 Python Requirements

-For the Python-based setup, Spec-Kit Plus currently requires:
+For the Python-based setup, you need:

 ```text
 Python 3.11+